Riggd/portfolio/src/projects/Barometer.md

 <section>

 ## Goals
-- Improve product styling from previous iteration.
-The team wanted a most focused approach to the user journey.
+- Improve product visual styling.
+Focusing primarily on how podcast risk was displayed across all GARM categories

-- Create an intuitive discover experience within the product
+- Give marketers and brands the ability to better analyze the content of individual episodes, to better support their purchasing decisions
 </section>

 ![Solution Overview](/assets/projects/barometer/Barometer-1.png)